User Guide

 - If multiple tags are edited,

-must be specified for each and every tag e.gt/sorting t/midterm
+t/must be specified for each and every tag e.gt/sorting t/midterm - For

-, if there are multiple arguments specified, the last argument will be taken e.g. ifedit 1 n/first n/second
+name,definition, andpriority, if there are multiple arguments specified, the last argument will be taken e.g. ifedit 1 n/first n/secondis entered, the name of the first flashcard in the flashcard list will besecond.

 Locating flashcards by name/tag/priority: find